blackberry-pi-314/secant-tunnel/README.md

                        |  (Superconducting Cryo Loop) |
                        +------------------------------+

 Caption: The above diagram shows a logical arrangement of the combined pneumatic monatomic propulsion system and a linear accelerator.
 It is not intended to be interpreted spatially.
-The architecture of the secant tunnels would allow construction of the world's largest linear particle accelrator as of the date of publication.
+The architecture of the secant tunnels would allow construction of the world's first super-mach-speed pneumatic transit system AND the world's largest linear particle accelrator (as of the date of publication) side-by-side using the same infrastructure.

 ---